Work Injury Claim: The Different Ways To Claim Compensation Before Time Runs Out And Limitation Expires

 What is a work injury claim for compensation?

-A work injury claim for compensation is a claim for money to compensate you for injuries you have received – both physical and psychiatric – and expenses plus financial losses you have incurred as a result of a work accident.
+A work injury claim for compensation is a claim for money to compensate you for injuries you have received – both physical and psychological – and expenses plus financial losses you have incurred (as a direct result of your injury).